 I also wondered what was the point of going to a gay bar, if doing so serves only to intensify the frustration of admiring the beauty of the forbidden fruit.
 Most important, every time I went to a gay bar, I imagined Jehovah looking down at me, rolling His eyes, tapping His fingers, and watching to see exactly what I would do if I hooked up with somebody.
 I was only kidding myself the whole time because although it’s true that I was lonely and desperate for another gay just person to talk to, it is also true that I was horny and looking for some sort of quasi-sexual make-out experience that wasn't quite sex and that I wouldn't have to tell the elders about.
 But, I felt like a big hypocrite to deliberately keep doing the same thing over and over and then praying about it each time, so I gave up the bars and focused on spiritual growth instead.

 I thought I could overcome my attraction to other men by praying about it and by doing everything but think about it.
-That didn't work either, and I began to feel that maybe I was doomed, especially after hearing some of the scorching anti-homosexual talks at the kingdom hall.
+That didn't work either, and I began to feel that maybe I was doomed, especially after hearing some scorching anti-homosexual talks at the kingdom hall.
 These talks were intended to be spiritually uplifting, but I would always feel scorned and unworthy after hearing to them.
 I know I'm not the vile, horrible person some speakers refer to in these anti-homosexual talks, and sometimes its hurtful to hear other people go on about how bad and disgusting all gay people are.
-I no longer take that stuff personally, because I've realized that most of the elders who use extreme characterisations of gays in their public talks don't even begin to understand what it’s like to feel the way we do.
-The Bible doesn't say that the practice of homosexuality is worse than any other forbidden activity, but I've noticed that some make a very deliberate effort to single out gays as the ultimate sinners.
+I no longer take that stuff personally, because I've realized that elders who use extreme characterisations of gays in their public talks don't even begin to understand what it’s like to feel the way we do.
+The Bible doesn't say - and nor do our publications - that the practice of homosexuality is worse than any other forbidden activity, but I've noticed that some persons make a very deliberate effort to single out gays as the ultimate sinners.
 Every elder also has weaknesses, and they expect to be forgiven for their sins when they pray about it, so why should I and my prayers be any less acceptable to God?
 (Romans 3:23)

 I read and re-read scriptures like the one at Romans chapter 1, and I used to wonder whether I really had a chance of making it into the new system or if I should just give up now and live the worldly life.
 I decided I would not renounce my faith, because even though my attraction to other men is still very powerful it is not more powerful than my loyalty to God.